ihsanabdulhakim/beyblade-battle-tracking/README.md

   * sqlite3
   * time

-3. Ensure the following required files exist:
+**4. Ensure the following required files exist:**
 ```
-- ./beyblade-battle-tracking/main.py
+- ./main.py
-- ./beyblade-battle-tracking/model/best.pt
+- ./model/best.pt
-- ./beyblade-battle-tracking/input/input.mp4 # You may change the input video name in the folder and in python scripts
+- ./input/input.mp4 # You may change the input video name in the folder as well in python scripts
 ```
-4. Run the main script:
+**5. Run the main script:**
 ```
-python main.py
+python ./main.py
 ```
 **Note:** This project is compatible with Python 3.9 version.

-5. The results will be saved into this address:
+**6. The results will be saved into this address:**
 ```
-- ./beyblade-battle-tracking/output
+- ./output
 ```
 Make sure your terminal supports displaying GUI.